brikis98/yevgeniy-brikman-homepage/_posts/2016-07-26-gruntwork-infrastructure-packages.md

 ---
 layout: post
-title: Gruntwork Infrastructure Packages: world-class infrastructure, all of the control, none of the work
+title: "Gruntwork Infrastructure Packages: world-class infrastructure, all of the control, none of the work"
 tags:
 - External Writing
 - Gruntwork